-MSc Chiropractic (graduate entry)
+MSc Chiropractic (Graduate Entry)

-The MSc Chiropractic (Graduate Entry) is a full-time degree over two calendar years where you will build on your existing knowledge about the human body, structure, function and disease.
+The MSc Chiropractic (Graduate Entry) is a full-time degree over two calendar years and three months, where you will build on your existing knowledge about the human body, structure, function and disease.
 You will learn about signs and symptoms of disease, pathology and clinical reasoning through a series of clinical cases, identifying areas of self-improvement whilst developing the clinical skills required for diagnosis and management of patients.

 Central to your learning experience will be patient contact in our onsite clinic and through our clinical services where you will be expected to observe colleagues and begin to develop the skills required for patient management from the start of your course.